Why My Brain Starts Working When It’s Time to Sleep

 You ask it to remember something important?

-It says, “I’ll get back to you.”
+It says, “I will get back to you.”

 But at night?

-The same brain transforms into a motivational speaker, detective, philosopher, and historian — all at once.
+That same brain transforms into a motivational speaker, detective, philosopher, and historian — all at once.

 It suddenly remembers: